MohsenKoohi/ParaGrapher/README.md

 0. Binary format
 1. MatrixMarket format
 2. Textual CSX
-3. Sleep time of communicating threads in webgraph.c and WebGraphRRServer.java, using semapher?
+3. Sleep time of communicating threads in webgraph.c and WebGraphRRServer.java, using semaphor?
-4. A permanently-in-background (daemon) Java program may be required to answer all queries, but its memory usage and GC impacts should be considered

 ### License
 Licensed under the GNU v3 General Public License, as published by the Free Software Foundation.